databricks/databricks-sql-nodejs/docs/troubleshooting.md

 });
 ```

-Please, notice, that you do not have to re-create client and pass it to your services,
+Please notice that you do not have to re-create client and pass it to your services.
-after re-connection the old client instance works just fine,
+After re-connection, the old client instance works just fine,
 and you should be able to open session and work as you did before.